 - 1. A Judge is a member of a Ground Jury appointed to control a Competition or Event.
 The number and category of Judges to be appointed as members of a Ground Jury for a Competition or Event is laid down in the GRs and Rules for each Sport. - 2.
 There are up to four categories of Judges: National Judges, FEI International Candidate Judges (C), FEI International Judges (I), FEI Official International Judges (O).
 The details of the necessary qualifications for each category are laid down in the Rules for each Sport. - 3.
 The "National" category may be split further as appropriate under EA Sport Rules. - 4.
 EA State Branches shall send to EA National Office the names and qualifications of persons in their States who are recommended to exercise the functions and fulfil the duties required of National Judges with reference to the requirements and training laid down in the Rules for each Sport.
 National Sport Committees shall appoint National Judges and Judges for their respective Sports.
 EA maintains records of all National Judges. - 5.
-Under FEI GRs, Judges of all categories must retire at the end of the year in which they reach the age of 70.
-In special circumstances and at the decision of the relevant FEI Technical Committee, this age limit may be extended for a further 4 years. - 6.
-Judges in each category may not fill appointments at a higher level than laid down in the respective Sport Rules according to their qualifications. - 7.
+Judges in each category may not fill appointments at a higher level than laid down in the respective Sport Rules according to their qualifications. - 6.
 All judges must hold either EA Competitor or Supporter membership.